 Dimensions (inches): 27 x 44 x 27

 Hotpoint's top load washing machine features a capacity of 3.8 cubic feet, plus a powerful triple-action agitator to give your laundry a thorough clean.
-Choose from four wash cycles including whites and delicates, as well as six temperature settings.
-It also has three soil settings - normal, light and heavy.
+Choose from four wash cycles, including whites and delicates, as well as six temperature settings.
+It also has three soil settings - normal, light, and heavy.
 You can select the water level yourself or let the machine do the work with an automatic load sensor.
-Bleach and softener dispensers on this automatically release product during wash cycles so you don't have to worry about pouring them in at the right moment.
+Bleach and softener dispensers on this automatically release products during wash cycles, so you don't have to worry about pouring them in at the right moment.
 Rotary electronic controls are easy to use and feature cycle status lights so you know how your laundry is progressing.
-While this model isn't stackable, but can be paired with select Hotpoint electric or gas-powered dryers.
-An auto-balance suspension system minimizes movement and noise while a limited 1-year warranty covers the entire appliance.
+While this model isn't stackable, it can be paired with select Hotpoint electric or gas-powered dryers.
+An auto-balance suspension system minimizes movement and noise, while a limited 1-year warranty covers the entire appliance.

 - Simple and easy to use